 It's a curious fact that very few books about lean address the topic of finance.
 Questions about lean's financial benefits are often the first that leaders skeptical about launching a transformation ask, so it's a wonder why this key aspect is seldom acknowledged.
-Jean Cunningham, lean accounting pioneer, LEI faculty, and co-author with Orrie Fiume of the Shingo Research Prize-winning book Real Numbers, now weighs in on this gap in lean finance, along with suggestions for how to bridge it at your company.
+Jean Cunningham, lean accounting pioneer, and co-author with Orrie Fiume of the Shingo Research Prize-winning book Real Numbers, now weighs in on this gap in lean finance, along with suggestions for how to bridge it at your company.

 Why do most lean books skirt the topic of finance?

 I think there are two main reasons.
 First of all, there is a fundamental problem with a lot of the financial information that companies look at, in that many people don’t understand the financial language.
 So whether it has to do with lean results or not, there are a lot of people that are not familiar with reading a balance sheet, an income statement, a cash flow statement, etc. – and so therefore, if you’re telling the story of a lean transformation operationally, it’s very hard to understand what the information is telling you.

 The second reason is more fundamental to a lean transformation.
 A lot of the improvements that are made in companies are to eliminate activities from happening that we don’t want or need – in the lean community we call that waste.
 But that often takes the form of “‘stop’ language:” stop expediting, stop producing too much before it’s needed, stop building an inventory, etc. But accounting and financial reports typically only track the activities that DO happen.
 Thus, when someone demands to see the cost savings of lean on a report-out, they’re basically saying, “Where’s the line that says LEAN SAVINGS?”
 So because of the nature of accounting and finance and cost analysis, it’s difficult to talk about the financial impact of lean.

 Is there any way to turn the information that most accounting reports do have into an impact statement?